 - COLAGE’s publications the Donor Insemination Guide (for kids created through DI; my review and author interview here) and the Kids of Trans Guide, not to mention the rest of their resources, both for kids and to help us parents better understand our kids’ perspectives.

-- Garner’s website, Families Like Mine, which archives her years of advice columns in which she answers questions from and about the kids of LGBTQ parents.
+- In addition to Abigail Garner’s Lambda Literary finalist book, Families Like Mine: Children of Gay Parents Tell It Like It Is, Garner’s Families Like Mine website archives her years of advice columns in which she answers questions from and about the kids of LGBTQ parents.

-- Let’s Get This Straight: The Ultimate Handbook for Youth with LGBTQ Parents, by Tina Fakhrid-Deen, for teens with LGBTQ parents (more here).
+- Let’s Get This Straight: The Ultimate Handbook for Youth with LGBTQ Parents, by Tina Fakhrid-Deen, for teens with LGBTQ parents.
+(About which more here.)

 Movies, Videos, and Television